Western Mountaineering Kodiak MF Review

 The hood has plenty of loft and stays in place with two cinch cords, creating a nice air hole without letting cold air in around your neck.
 The two-way zipper allows for venting if you overestimated how cold it might be, and if you unzip the bag all the way, it makes a pretty cozy down blanket for two.

-Owning the cream of the crop is a big investment, and the Kodiak will set you back a hefty $675.
+Owning the cream of the crop is a big investment, and the Kodiak will set you back a hefty wad of cash.
 This bag, along with several other bags we've reviewed form Western Mountaineering, is one of the best sleeping bags money can by.
 Several of our testers have owned one for years, storing them in their included storage sack, and they've remained lofty and kept us warm on many adventures.
 Their warranty doesn't cover normal wear and tear, but if you send them a clean, damaged bag, they can make repairs.

 Western Mountaineering has been at it for a long time, and their product line up doesn't change very often because their designs are so good.
 With the Kodiak, they created an extremely roomy, warm bag, that is still lightweight for long, human-powered journeys.
 If you have a larger body frame, this bag is a must.
 If you're smaller, prepare yourself for the most luxurious nights you've ever spent in the backcountry.
 We get to test some amazing sleeping bags in this category from great manufacturers, and sometimes comparing them feels like splitting hairs.
 That being said, the Kodiak is easily our favorite, winning our Editors' Choice Award.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More